esdalmaijer/androidfriendly/README.md

 array([-4, -2,  0,  2])
 ~~~

-But not so much in Android-friendly NumPy:
+But, of course, not so much in Android-friendly NumPy (where 'arrays'
+are in fact lists):

 ~~~ .python
 >>> a = numpy.arange(1,5,1)